simran-n17/SecureCloudStorage/README.md

 <h1 align="center">🔐 Secure Cloud Storage</h1>
 <p align="center">
-  A Flask-based web application for secure, encrypted file storage and retrieval.<br>
+  A secure web application that allows users to upload, encrypt, and manage their files using a cloud storage backend (AWS S3).
+Built with Flask, SQLAlchemy, and integrated AWS services.<br>
   <em>Protect your files with encryption.
 Store and retrieve them with confidence.</em>
 </p>